Understanding What Your Clients Need Contextually

 Multicurrency Shopping Carts

 Customers want to pay in their own currency without needing to make complex conversion calculations.
-That’s why using integrated software is so important because it enables companies to include a multicurrency module to integrate live exchange rates, automatic displays of price in the appropriate currency and real-time updates that display the right price at all times.
+That’s why using a multi-currency integrate ecommerce software is so important because it enables companies to include a multicurrency module to integrate live exchange rates, automatic displays of price in the appropriate currency and real-time updates that display the right price at all times.

 Multiple Payment Options

-Payment options should include several payment methods if possible, but it’s even more critical to research each country and choose the most popular payment method.
+Payment options should include several payment methods through the use of a multi-currency ecommerce integration, but it’s even more critical to research each country and choose the most popular payment method.
 One payment provider study determined that choosing a popular local provider can increase conversions by 10 percent.
 Partnering with a payment-gateway company with multiple connections also makes sense because it increases the options of rerouting payments through multiple gateways.

 There are multiple options for providing region-specific content when the company’s platform has a robust API layer and integrated software.
 Possible approaches include designing several proprietary designs for each store.
 Designers can add banners to target buyers from key jurisdictions, and complex coding can provide solutions that adjust everything including images, text, layout and left-to-right or right-to-left placement depending on whether the copy targets one of the seven languages using right-to-left displays.